mcasilio/neuroaprocsa/README.md

 APROCSA_manual.pdf

 The entirety of the materials (e.g., training webinar with video examples) will be shared at a future date.
-Intermin results will be presented at the American Speech-Language-Hearing Association Convention this upcoming November, details for which can be found at https://plan.core-apps.com/asha2023/event/83c9e54e7c0ab1d9072aee98566950dc.
+Intermin results were presented at the American Speech-Language-Hearing Association Convention this upcoming November, details for which can be found at https://plan.core-apps.com/asha2023/event/83c9e54e7c0ab1d9072aee98566950dc.

 For those who would like to practice rating APROCSA with reference to expert consensus scores, we curated a freely shareable dataset of audiovisual-recorded naturalistic language samples.
 This dataset is available on our lab website at https://aphasialab.org/aprocsa-dataset/ and on AphasiaBank (MacWhinney et al., 2011) at https://aphasia.talkbank.org/access/English/Aphasia/APROCSA-access/APROCSA.html.
 Our paper in Data (Ezzes et al., 2022) describing this work is available at https://aphasialab.org/publications/.